 Manage the 3 F Components of Your Nutrition Program

-Forage – harvest and store the highest quality forages nature allows
+Forage – harvest and store the highest quality forages mother nature allows

 * High-quality forages are more digestible and result in more energy available to support higher milk production.
 In addition, less grain needs to be fed to meet her energy needs.
 Remember that energy is the hardest nutrient to get into your cows.
-With feed costs increasing, harvesting and storing high quality forages will be extremely critical, as always, but especially this year with higher feed and fertilizer costs.
+With increased feed and other production costs, harvesting and storing high quality forages will be extremely critical, as always, but especially with higher feed and fertilizer costs.

 * Application rates of fertilizer for crops should account for nutrients supplied by manure application to keep costs in line as much as possible.